alexch/codelikethis/public/lessons/server_side_javascript/blog.md

 </script>
 ```

+## Notes:

+This code depends on `document.location.search` (the `?` portion of the URL) still containing the parameters that were passed from the form when the page was fetched.

 # Search (server-side)

-Since our database is so small, we will load all articles into memory and search through them using a JavaScript iterator.
+Since our database is so small, we will load all articles into memory and search through them using a JavaScript iterator (`filter`).

 ```
 @@@javascript